-The EU Foreign Affairs Council will meet in defence formation on 22 March 2012 in Brussels.
-I will represent the UK.
+The EU Foreign Affairs Council met in Defence Ministers formation on 22 March in Brussels.
+I represented the UK.

-Joint procurement initiative on common acquisition of EU battle group logistic support be established as a category B project;
+Joint procurement initiative on common acquisition of EU battle group logistic support be established as a Cat B project;

 Second joint investment programme on innovative concepts and emerging technologies (ICET 2);